Don’t wait until the last minute and then pull an all-nighter to get your 50th reunion essay done! Start NOW and remember your Yale training:

 - Do a “shitty first draft” as fast as possible — less than an hour.
 Do it NOW.
 (Benefits: It triggers your thinking, stimulates alternatives, gets the monkey off your back and sets up a tangible object to react to later.)

-- Set it aside long enough to forget what you wrote.
+- Set it aside long enough to forget most of what you said.

-- After the draft “percolates,” come back later and finish.
+- Let the draft “percolate.”
+Come back later and finish.

 50th REUNION ESSAY GUIDELINES

 In July 2017, the Reunion Committee sent a letter with a great description of what your “50th Reunion Essay” should contain.
 It’s best if you read that for clear direction.

 Printed ClassBook.
 Your essay will be printed in a 50th Reunion ClassBook similar to our 25th Reunion Classbook.
 We are breaking tradition (again!!) by including up to 3 color pictures with each essay.
 Owing to the space limitations of a printed book, your essay for the ClassBook must be 500 words or less.

 Online Version.
 Your essay (and pictures, if any) will also be published on this website and linked to your Profile.

 “Objective Data.”
 In addition to the essay itself, each entry will show your Name followed by a block of “Objective Data” composed of any information you wish to share, such as address, phone, marriage(s), child(ren), education, honors, etc.

 PREPARE YOUR ESSAY